Application Deadline: 08 May 2014

 Unlike other schools, all production costs are met by the School.
 In addition you will be given a cash Production Budget.
 NFTS students are engaged in more productions as part of the curriculum than any of our competitors.

-- Study in a multi-disciplinary filmmaking environment
+- Study in a collaborative, filmmaking environment

 - Unlike other schools, all production costs are met by the School.